 In 2003 Michelle completed a Bachelor of Arts in Communications and Anthropology at the University of Southern Queensland before working as director of a web development business.
 Michelle completed her Bachelor of Laws at the University of New England in 2014 and has practised family law since admission.

-Michelle is the Family Law and Children’s Law Representative of the NSW Law Society Privacy and Communications Committee.
+Michelle is the Family Law and Children’s Law Representative of the NSW Law Society Privacy and Data Law Committee.
 Michelle provides pro-bono family law advice to clients of the Central Coast Community Legal Centre.
 Michelle has published articles in the Law Society Journal and the Journal of Internet Law, and has also been published in Lawyers Weekly.